 How does Income Inequality Affect Import Prices?
-I study the effect of income inequality on trade flows.
+[Working Paper] I study the effect of income inequality on trade flows.
 Prior papers examining trade on inequality assume that all income groups face identical prices, and that income inequality has no effect on prices of traded goods.
 I document that higher income inequality increases the value and quantity of imported consumption goods, but lowers the average price.
 I introduce non-homothetic preferences into a standard monopolistic competition model of trade to generate income-group specific mark-ups and consumption patterns.
 The model can explain 28% of the observed relationship between inequality dependence and prices, and suggests that the degree of price discrimination between income groups in a country is approximately 5.5%.

 We document systematic differences in bitcoin prices across 11 different markets representing 26% of global bitcoin trade volume.
 These differences must --- due to the identical nature of all bitcoin--- result from characteristics of markets themselves.
 We examine differences across the markets and find that those which do not require customer identification for establishing an account are more likely to deviate from representative market prices than those which do.
 This implies that standard financial regulations, specifically know-your-customer regulations, can have a non-negligible impact on the bitcoin market.